JimmyDevvvvv/CipherWing-Defense-System/README.md

 **CipherWing** is a modular, real-time malware detection and response system for Linux.
 It combines static machine learning, YARA signature scanning, SHAP-based explainability, and SOAR-style real-time responses — all wrapped in a clean Tkinter-based GUI.

 CipherWing is not just a tool — it's a solo learning journey inspired by platforms like CrowdStrike Falcon and Plato Networks.
-Built from scratch, it's a love letter to modern EDR systems, aiming to explore how detections are made, how real-time responses are triggered, and how explainability strengthens visibility.
+Built entirely in userspace (ring 3), it uses LD_PRELOAD-based syscall interception (e.g., open, execve, etc.) to monitor and respond in real time — no kernel modules, no root required.
+It's a love letter to modern EDR systems, exploring how detections are made, how responses are triggered, and how explainability strengthens visibility, all without touching ring 0.

 ---